shakti-kc/Burp-Suite-Professional/README.md

 # Burp-Suite-Professional
 Burp-Suite-Professional repo made downloading burpsuite professional easy.
 You can even run the latest version of burpsuite professional too.
 Take a look at the readme file for how its done.
+This method is workig till now.
+The last time I tried this method is on 2023, June, 16 and it worked.

 # Requirements
 1. Download Java if you haven't installed already: https://www.java.com/download/ie_manual.jsp